-See, you can build passive income overtime, but you will need to invest either time or money to make it happen.
+See, you can build passive income over time, but you will need to invest either time or money to make it happen.
 There is no way around it (sadly).

-For this reason, this list of passive income ideas will cover both passive income opportunities that can be obtained through either investing money, or time.
+For this reason, this list of passive income ideas will cover both passive income opportunities that can be obtained through either investing money or time.

 Passive Income vs Active Income

 The difference between passive and active income is huge: active income is income that comes from exchanging time for money.
 For example, the typical hourly, salary, or freelance jobs are all considered active income.
 Another way to identify active income is to consider what happens if you stop working.
-If you no longer make money, it’s active income that you make.
+If you no longer make money, it’s active income that you are making.